-- All NYDS venues are smokefree zones, this includes the school grounds
+- All NYDS venues are smoke- and vape-free zones, this includes the Hereworth school grounds.

-- No alcohol, cigarettes, or illegal substances are premitted.
-This includes during meal breaks and apples to all students, regardless of age.
+- No alcohol, cigarettes, or illegal substances are permitted.
+This includes during meal breaks and applies to all students, regardless of age.

-- Boarders will have access to the Dormitories, Ablutions and Dining Room, ALL other areas of Hereworth School are out of bounds.
+- Students will have access to the Dormitories, Ablutions and Dining Room.
+ALL other areas of Hereworth School are out of bounds.

 - The Dormitory will be locked during the school day to protect your property.
 A duty supervisor will be available for emergency access only.

-- A curfew will be set to accommodate Drama School evening functions.
+- A curfew will be set to accommodate NYDS evening functions.
 All students are required to be back at the hostel in time for the curfew.

 - Respect other students and their property.

 - Respect the authority of the Supervisors.

 These rules are set for your protection.
 Students failing to meet the required standard of behaviour will be sent home at the expense of their parents.

 On Arrival Day (first Saturday) and Departure Day (last Sunday), we run a free shuttle at regular intervals to